 Ground feeding areas are the simplest of all bird feeders and are great options for any bird-friendly backyard.
-With many different ways to incorporate ground feeding into a yard or garden, it is possible for every backyard birder to use ground bird feeders.
+With many different ways to incorporate ground-feeding into a yard or garden, every backyard birder can use ground bird feeders.

 Birds That Feed on the Ground

 Most birds may investigate food on the ground, but some birds are more dedicated ground feeders than others and will be right at home at low feeding stations and ground bird feeders.
 Common backyard species that are likely to enjoy ground-feeding include: